 R1 Surgical Robot: The Implantation Procedure

-The R1 robot performs the implantation in approximately 30 minutes with micron-level accuracy.
-It uses pre-operative MRI and CT scans to map the brain surface and avoid blood vessels.
+The R1 robot performs the insertion of the electrode threads, while neurosurgeons perform the craniotomy- the operation to remove a chunk of skull, where the Neuralink will be inserted.
+The thread insertion process is completed in under an hour with micron-level accuracy.
+The R1 uses pre-operative MRI and CT scans to map the brain surface and avoid blood vessels.
 Optical cameras guide the process.

 Key steps include:

-No scalp shaving is required, and patients typically show neural activity immediately upon waking.
+The scalp is shaved and patients typically show neural activity immediately upon waking.
 Across all procedures to date, no serious adverse events have been reported, confirming the process's safety.

 Decoding Brain Signals into Actions